stephencweiss/stephencharlesweiss.com/content/blog/2019-07-11/psql-insert-multiple-values.md

   ('bernard', 'yellow', 40);
 ```

-Punch line: Just as you would to insert _one_ value, you do with multiple, except that they’re comma separated as part of the `VALUES` clause.
+Punch line: Just as you would to insert _one_ value, you do with multiple, except that they're comma separated as part of the `VALUES` clause.
 I put together [SQL Fiddle demonstrating INSERT with multiple values](http://sqlfiddle.com/#!17/c5796/1).

 ## Footnotes
 * <sup>1</sup> [Adding Data with INSERT and COPY - Practical PostgreSQL Book](https://www.oreilly.com/library/view/practical-postgresql/9781449309770/ch04s03.html)